Production Across Countries

 4 Boost to the service sector

 Globalization has also created new opportunities for companies providing services, particularly those involving information and communication technology.

 5. Foreign currency and Foreign direct investment

 The foreign currency reserves have multiplied to a great extent due to new economic policy.
 Foreign direct investment which was just Rs.
-174 crore in 1991 has risen to Rs.
+174 crores in 1991 has risen to Rs.
 9, 338 in 2000.

 6. Global form of modern business